 - Prevent – implement cyber security measures to harden and isolate systems to prevent security breaches to prevent attacks

-- Respond – investigate incidents, remediation, create policy changes, and conduct retrospective analysis
+- Respond – investigate incidents, remediate, create policy changes, and conduct retrospective analysis

 - Defect – detect incidents, confirm risks, contain incidents